develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 called [hints](https://docs.python.org/3/library/typing.html) in Python, but in my honest opinion, it doesn't really work that well.
 Because it does just what it promises.
-It may give your editor *hints* about what kind of objects should be passed as arguments but it won't actually prevent you from typing and running erratic code.
+It may give your editor *hints* about what kinds of objects should be passed as arguments but it won't actually prevent you from typing and running erratic code.

 But no worries, there is a fix.
 Let's have a look at it!